Nifty February futures trade at premium | Capital Market News - Business Standard

 Click here to follow our WhatsApp channel

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, jumped 3.98% to 16.06.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, declined 1.58% to 15.81.

-HDFC Bank, Bharat Forge and State Bank of India (SBI) were the top traded individual stock futures contracts in F&O segment of NSE.
+Hindalco Industries, HDFC Bank, and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The February 2024 F&O contracts will expire on 29 February 2024.